openstack/openstack-manuals/doc/common/glossary.rst

    Dynamic Host Configuration Protocol (DHCP)

+      A network protocol that configures devices that are connected to a network so that they can communicate on that network by using the Internet Protocol (IP).
+The protocol is implemented in a client-server model where DHCP clients request configuration data, such as an IP address, a default route, and one or more DNS server addresses from a DHCP server.
       A method to automatically configure networking for a host at boot time.
 Provided by both Networking and Compute.